 - 10. Defendants do not just use ShotSpotter to lay false charges.
 CPD officers engage in thousands of unwarranted confrontations with residents on the streets of Chicago because they are chasing down bogus ShotSpotter alerts, knowing the technology to be ineffective. - 11.
-When CPD officers receive a ShotSpotter alert, they race to the location of the alert-often with multiple squad cars-because the system is telling them that a person just fired a gun there.
-CPD officers treat anyone in the area as a likely shooter, despite knowing that the overwhelming majority of ShotSpotter alerts turn up no evidence of gunfire.
-The predictable result is a pattern of unconstitutional investigatory stops fueled by ShotSpotter. - 12.
-On April 19, 2021, Plaintiff Daniel Ortiz, a 36-year-old Chicagoan of Puerto Rican descent, was stopped, frisked, handcuffed, interrogated, and ultimately arrested on pretextual drug charges by CPD Defendant Officers Powar and Matias, who were responding to a ShotSpotter alert in the Schorsch Village neighborhood on the Northwest side.
+On April 19, 2021, Plaintiff Daniel Ortiz, a 36-year-old Chicagoan of Puerto Rican descent, was stopped, frisked, handcuffed, interrogated, and ultimately arrested on false drug charges by CPD Defendant Officers Powar and Matias, who were responding to a ShotSpotter alert in the Schorsch Village neighborhood on the Northwest side.
 The primary caretaker for his young family, Mr. Ortiz was outside a laundromat that afternoon finishing his family's laundry.
 Defendant Officers Powar and Matias pulled into the parking lot in their unmarked police SUV, moved aggressively toward Mr. Ortiz, and immediately detained him for questioning about supposed gunfire.
-In fact, there had been no gunshot, and police found nothing to corroborate the ShotSpotter alert. - 13.
+In fact, there had been no gunshot, and police found nothing to corroborate the ShotSpotter alert. - 12.
 Defendants Powar and Matias, however, escalated their illegal stop of Mr. Ortiz.
-They illegally searched his car and discovered marijuana and a bottle of prescription drugs Mr. Ortiz had to treat the pain from a recent workplace injury.
-Defendants Powar and Matias arrested Mr. Ortiz on these pretextual drug charges and impounded his car, all while continuing to search in vain for evidence that Mr. Ortiz had fired the supposed gunshot that ShotSpotter had detected.
-Mr. Ortiz was jailed overnight; the charges were dismissed in court the next day and his vehicle was eventually returned after police failed to show up at a hearing to explain why they impounded it.
+They illegally searched his car and discovered a legal amount of marijuana and a legal bottle of prescription drugs prescribed to Mr. Ortiz's mother.
+Defendants Powar and Ortiz, with the approval of Defendants Lieutenant Harb and Sergeant Flechsig, nevertheless arrested Mr. Ortiz on false drug charges, inflating the amount of marijuana and omitting the fact that the pills were properly prescribed.
+Defendant Officers Powar and Matias also impounded Mr. Ortiz's vehicle.
+Mr. Ortiz was jailed overnight.
+The charges were dismissed in court the next day and his vehicle was eventually returned after Mr. Ortiz prevailed in a hearing challenging its seizure. - 13.
+CPD's illegal stop of Mr. Ortiz is not unique; it is emblematic of a systematic pattern of illegal ShotSpotter stops in the City of Chicago.